surfer05/rust-cf-template/README.md

 > **Why use `--vcs none`?**
 > This flag tells `cargo-generate` **not** to initialize a new Git repository inside your problem folder.

 ### Step 4: Solve and Run

 1. Navigate into the new directory: `cd problem-A`
 2. Paste the problem's input into `input.txt`.
 3. Write your solution logic inside the `solve()` function in `src/main.rs`.
-4. Run your code from the terminal:
+4.  **Run your code locally** with this command:
     ```bash
-    cargo run --release < input.txt
+    cargo run --release --features local-run < input.txt
     ```
-5. Your program's output will appear in the `output.txt` file.
+5. Check your result in the `output.txt` file.
+When you submit to an online judge, simply copy the code from `src/main.rs`; it will automatically work correctly.